 Con: Hot Water May Be Limited to Only a Few Plumbing Fixtures

 Unfortunately, even these cutting-edge systems have their limitations.
 Depending on the model and size of your unit, you may not be able to run every appliance at once.
 For example, if you have the dishwasher, laundry machine, and dishwasher on, you may experience fluctuations in the water temperature as the tankless water heater struggles to supply hot water to all outlets.

 An easy fix for this dilemma is to install multiple tankless units to handle all of your household’s hot water needs.

 Pro: Energy-Efficient Models Help You Save

-The beauty of tankless water heaters is that they are extremely energy-efficient.
-In fact, the U.S. Department of Energy reports that tankless systems are 24-34% more efficient than their tank counterparts.
+The beauty of tankless water heaters is that they are extremely energy efficient.
+The U.S. Department of Energy reports that tankless systems are 24-34% more efficient than their tank counterparts.
 Imagine how much you can save on energy bills within the year!

 Con: Tankless Water Heaters Have Higher Installation Costs

 Cost is probably the number one thing most homeowners need to know about tankless water heaters.

 Both the water heater installation and the unit itself cost more upfront—but the number of benefits they offer can offset the cost.
 Most homeowners agree that these systems pay for themselves within a few years.

 Some notable benefits are energy savings and increased lifespan; most tankless units can last upwards of 20 years with regular care and maintenance.